Security of AI Agents: Related work

-The development of artificial agents able to execute user-directed tasks has been discussed for decades \cite{castelfranchi1998modelling}.
-With previous advances in deep learning, agent design begun incorporating deep reinforcement learning \cite{ct2018textworld, urbanek2019learning, hausknecht2020interactive} to utilize the outcome of actions as rewards in text-based simulation games.
-These agents have a fixed action space due to the limitation of the reinforcement learning environment setup.

-Recent advancements in LLMs have had a significant impact in this field, particularly in their ability to reason based on natural language prompts to observe and interact with their environments more dynamically \cite{wei2022chain, yao2023tree, shinn2023reflexion}.
-This shift has ushered in a new wave of AI agent development, where the emphasis is on enabling agents to perform actions based on natural language commands.
-ReAct~\cite{yao2022react} introduced chain-of-thought prompting \cite{wei2022chain} to guide pre-trained LLMs to follow instructions in the agent setting.
-This approach has since been applied to computer tasks \cite{kim2023language} and other real-world tasks \cite{yao2022webshop, shinn2023reflexion, wang2023describe, gu2023dont, park2023generative, ma2024sciagent}.
-To evaluate the performance of LLM-based agents, several benchmarks \cite{zhou2023webarena, liu2023agentbench, mialon2023gaia} have been proposed.
-These benchmarks measure the correctness of an agent's actions without considering the potential vulnerabilities incorrect agent actions can cause to the environment.
+Recent advancements in LLMs have had a significant impact in the development of AI agent, particularly in their ability to reason based on natural language prompts to observe and interact with their environments dynamically~\cite{wei2022chain, yao2024tree}.
+This shift from reinforcement learning to LLM agents has ushered in a new wave of AI agent development, where the emphasis is on enabling agents to perform actions based on natural language commands.
+ReAct~\cite{yao2023react} introduced chain-of-thought prompting~\cite{wei2022chain} to guide pre-trained LLMs to follow instructions in the agent setting.
+This approach has since been applied to computer tasks~\cite{kim2024language} and other real-world tasks~\cite{yao2022webshop, wang2023describe, gu2023dont, park2023generative}.
+To evaluate the performance of the agents, several benchmarks~\cite{zhou2024webarena, liu2024agentbench} have been proposed.
+These benchmarks measure the correctness of an agent's actions without considering the potential vulnerabilities that agent actions can cause to the environment.

-To fully reveal the potential of LLM-based AI agents, large companies and communities developed frameworks to deploy AI agents in software applications \cite{semantic_kernel, copilot, hfagents} and on personal computers and servers \cite{agentgpt, langchain, autogpt,AutoGen}.
-Agent applications consist of four core components: the LLM, memory, tools, and actions.
-The LLM is the brain of the agent, capable of understanding the task, reading tool documentation and feedback \cite{wu2024secgpt}, planning actions \cite{huang2022language, ruan2023tptu, huang2024understanding}, and interacting with the user.
-External memory mechanisms are added to store relevant context information such as chat and interaction history to help the agent make actions \cite{packer2024memgpt}.
-Due to the complexity of the agent system, all components face various potential vulnerabilities.